 You need to make a decision on every single item before moving onto the next.
 I always advise people to set a timer- give yourself 20 minutes and see if you can get through an entire shelf or entire drawer, making decisions as you go along.

-Would you like to download a copy of my free printable instructions on How to Declutter? simply sign up below to join the MomOf6 community and you'll be directed to an access page with instructions!
+Would you like to download a copy of my free printable decluttering checklist?
+Simply sign up below to join the MomOf6 community and you'll be directed to an access page with instructions!

 Join the MomOf6 community!